-1 Right Rate 1.2.2.
+Right Rate 1.2.2.
 Use a soil extraction method listed in Appendix 2 appropriate for the soil type to perform soil test in 1.2.1.
-The use of other soil extraction methods must be approved by FDACS.
+The use of other soil extraction methods must be 1 approved by FDACS.
 Maintain documentation to justify using that method.

-Guidance: When submitting samples for mineral soils, request the appropriate soil test extraction method based on soil type (see Appendix 2).
-If an alternate method is requested for muck or calcareous soils, be prepared to provide justification for the method used.
-Follow the fertilization rates in UF/IFAS Publication SL-52, Fertility Considerations for Sod Production.
+Guidance: When submitting samples for soils, request the appropriate soil test extraction method based on soil type (see Appendix 2).
+If a alternate method other than those set forth in Appendix 2 is requested, be prepared to provide justification for the method used.
+Follow the fertilization rates in UF/IFAS publications applicable to the crops you are producing, where available, or another credible source with scientific support such as a calibrated crop response curve for the soil type and crop.
+Retain all documentation used.

-Right Rate Regardless of which soil extraction method is used, base the P fertilization rate 1.2.3. on the crop-specific UF/IFAS publication(s), where available, or another source based on a calibrated crop response for the soil type and crop.
-Crop requirements may be adjusted based on site-specific challenges, tissue testing results, soil variability, historical factors, P availability, or cultivar-specific requirements.
-Maintain documentation of the P fertilization application and rates.
+D'ul ( Dute Right Rate Regardless of which soll extraction method is used, base the P fertilization rate 1.2.3. on recommended rates in the crop-specific UF/IFAS publication(s), where available, or another credible source with scientific support (e.g., a calibrated crop response curve for the soil type and crop).
+Supplemental application may No. 10 be justified based on current tissue testing results, soil variability, P availability, cultivar-specific requirements, or other substantiated production data that demonstrate crop need.
+Maintain documentation to support application amounts, particularly documentation used to justify application amounts above the recommended rates.

-Guidance: Many of Florida's soils contain adequate amounts of P, assuming the soil pH is within the correct range to make it available to plants.
-Unless starter fertilizer is warranted, P is only applied when supported by a calibrated soil test or as recommended by tissue testing results.
+Guidance: Many of Florida's soils may contain adequate amounts of P, assuming the soil pH is within the correct range to make it available to plants.
+Managing pH may be impracticable for some soils and/or commodities.
+Further, pH may not be the best indicator of P availability in organic and mineral soils in Florida.
+Applying P in starter fertilizer is warranted.
+Otherwise, supplemental P is only applied when supported by a calibrated soil test or by tissue testing results or when substantiated production data such as yield, delayed harvest conditions, or marketable crop quality, demonstrate the need for supplemental P.